shiv669/code-review-system/README.md

 # Code Review System

-This project is a minimal backend implementation of a code review workflow.
+This project is a minimal end-to-end implementation of a code review workflow.
-It focuses on **how code review systems preserve context over time**, rather than on UI, automation, or feature count.
+It focuses on **how review systems preserve context over time**, rather than on UI polish, automation, or feature count.

-The goal of the project was to understand how real review systems model state, history, and feedback in a way that avoids ambiguity as code evolves.
+The goal of the project is to understand how real review systems model state, history, and feedback in a way that avoids ambiguity as code evolves.

 ---